Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Methods

 where $\mu$ is a hyper-parameter and $\bv$ is the augmented Lagrange multiplier.

-As formulated in Eq. (\ref{eqn:ADMM}), the overall optimization problem is decomposed into sub-problems that are easier to solve and can be successively optimized to obtain the final solution.
-Clearly, other constraints or priors can be included in this framework.

-It is worth mentioning that for each sub-problem it is not necessary to find the minimizer exactly in a single iteration.
-Instead, decreasing the loss incrementally is enough, which is often helpful for computational acceleration~\cite{boyd2011distributed}.

-The optimization of $\bx$ can be achieved by using the gradient descent method for a number of steps with a step size $\beta$:
+The optimization of $\bx$ can be achieved using the gradient descent method for a number of steps with a step size $\beta$:

-where $(t)$ represents the step number of gradient descent method.
-The optimization of $\bz$ is actually a proximal operation:
+where $t$ represents the step index for the gradient descent search.
+The optimization of $\bz$ is a proximal operation:

-As shown in a previous analysis, the learned denoiser resembles a projection of the noisy input onto a clean image manifold~\cite{alain2014regularized}, and this claim is supported by several recent applications using deep networks as learned proximal operators~\cite{dong2018denoising, zhang2021plug}.
-Following the same idea, here we use our network to approximate the proximal operation as a deep prior.
+Clearly, a learned denoiser resembles a projection of the noisy input onto a clean image manifold~\cite{alain2014regularized}, also shown by several recent studies using deep networks as learned proximal operators~\cite{dong2018denoising, zhang2021plug}.
+Here we use our network to approximate the proximal operation as a deep prior.

-Note that the noise characteristics (type, distribution, and parameters) could change through iterations.
-Especially, the noise at earlier stages may majorly differ from that at later stages.
-However, the network denoiser is often trained for mapping a final noisy CT reconstruction to its corresponding clean label.
-To reduce the domain gap of noise and accelerate the reconstruction, we initialize $\bx$ with the results obtained with the structural prior.
-Meanwhile, the magnitude of noise in the reconstruction gradually diminishes to a small level as the number of iterations grows large.
-Hence, we could reduce the network contribution at later stages since the network is often not trained to have a fixed point.
-As a result, Eq.~(\ref{eq:proximalOP}) is reformulated with a network denoiser as follows:
+Note that the noise characteristics could change through iterations.
+However, the network denoiser is often trained for mapping a noisy CT reconstruction to its corresponding clean label.
+To reduce noise mismatch and accelerate convergence, we initialize $\bx$ with the results obtained with the structural prior.
+While the magnitude of noise in the reconstruction gradually reduces through iterations, we regulate the network contribution at later stages.
+Eq.~(\ref{eq:proximalOP}) is reformulated with a network denoiser as follows:

-where $\gamma$ controls the network contribution, which can be understood as a parameter to control the amount of noise to be removed during the iterative process.
+where $\gamma$ controls the network contribution, which can be understood as a parameter to control the amount of noise to be removed.